-2. Expectations of landowners and parties interested in land
+3. Expectations of landowners and parties interested in land

-Landowners and parties interested in land are critical partners and stakeholders with electricity transmission companies in the delivery of major energy projects.
+Landowners and parties interested in the affected land are critical partners and stakeholders with electricity transmission companies in the delivery of major energy projects.
 They also play a major role in provision of essential transmission services.

-Cooperation and acceptable workable outcomes are more likely to be achieved where landowners:
+Cooperation and acceptable outcomes are more likely to be achieved where landowners:

-- liaise with the electricity transmission company in good faith - provide responses to electricity transmission company requests or notices with minimum delay - respect the rights and activities of the electricity transmission company, and provide reasonable access - promptly notify the electricity transmission company of any damage to property caused by the company - engage in negotiations with the electricity transmission company to determine appropriate conduct and compensation arrangements - ensure that those present on their land do not impede the electricity transmission company's authorised activities.
+- liaise with the electricity transmission company in good faith - provide responses to electricity transmission company requests or notices with minimum delay - respect the rights and activities of the electricity transmission company, and provide reasonable access - promptly notify the electricity transmission company of any damage to property caused by the company - engage in negotiations with the electricity transmission company to determine appropriate conduct and compensation arrangements - ensure that those present on their land do not impede the electricity transmission company's authorised activities and do not, in any circumstances, jeopardise the physical or personal safety of any authorised representative of the electricity transmission company.